javascript-tutorial/en.javascript.info/2-ui/1-document/05-basic-dom-node-properties/article.md

 The [innerHTML](https://w3c.github.io/DOM-Parsing/#widl-Element-innerHTML) property allows to get the HTML inside the element as a string.

 We can also modify it.
-So it's one of most powerful ways to change the page.
+So it's one of the most powerful ways to change the page.

 The example shows the contents of `document.body` and then replaces it completely: